openshift/enhancements/enhancements/cluster-logging/forwarding-json-structured-logs.md

 ## Summary

-This enhancement allows structured JSON log entries to be forwarded as JSON objects in JSON output records:
+This enhancement allows structured JSON log for `application` and `infrastructure` logs.
+Note that `audit` logs are always JSON and do not require the steps described here.

 * Add an object field `structured` to log records, holds a JSON log entriy as an object.
 * Extend `ClusterLogForwarder` input API to enable JSON parsing.